-Muhammad Ali Scholar Program
+Muhammad Ali Scholars Program

-During the second year of the Program, scholars engage in dynamic community-based initiatives drawing connections between the social justice issues explored abroad and local issues in Louisville.
+During the second year of the program, scholars engage in dynamic community-based initiatives drawing connections between the social justice issues explored abroad and local issues in Louisville.
 Past projects include:

 A major exhibit about Darfur, Sudan with a lecture by an internationally renowned photojournalist